oal/jquery.rest/README.md

 A number reprenting the number of seconds to used previously cached requests.
 When set to `0`, no requests are stored.

+#### csrf

+Sets a CSRF token that will be sent with every request via the X-CSRFToken header.

 ### cachableTypes

 An array of strings reprenting the HTTP method types that can be cached.
 Is `["GET"]` by default.